You are hereVicki Davis

-I am a DPhil student in the aquatic navigation group.
+I am a DPhil student working on three-dimensional navigation in fish.
+I am also a member of the

 I completed a BSc in Neuroscience at the University of Nottingham and later an MSc in Evolutionary and Behavioural Ecology at Exeter.
 Immediately prior to coming to Oxford I spent a year conducting research on the effect of 24-hour enrichment on captive cathemeral lemurs at Bristol Zoological Gardens with support from UFAW and Bristol Conservation and Science Foundation.